EDITORIALS

 When your app doesn't load, or loses data mid-submission, or just spins forever without telling the user what's happening – the user won’t blame the network, they’ll blame the app.

-According to Google's research, 53% of mobile site visits are abandoned if a page takes longer than three seconds to load.
-A site that loads in five seconds sees 70% longer sessions than one that takes nineteen seconds.
+According to Google's widely cited mobile speed research, 53% of mobile site visits are abandoned if a page takes longer than three seconds to load.
+The same study found sites that load in five seconds see 70% longer sessions than ones that take nineteen.
 Every second counts.

 Network conditions vary wildly.
 Ookla's Speedtest data shows global median fixed broadband speeds around 95 Mbps, but that's just an average.
 Singapore users enjoy speeds over 320 Mbps.
 Users in some countries struggle with under 10 Mbps.
 Mobile speeds range from over 400 Mbps in the UAE to single digits in areas with poor coverage.